 UKVI defines sham marriages as a marriage or civil partnership entered into for immigration advantage by two people who are not a genuine couple.
 A sham marriage or civil partnership is to be distinguished from a marriage or civil partnership entered into by a genuine couple where it may be convenient for immigration or other reasons for the couple to be married or civil partners.

-In all cases the decisions on whether a relationship is genuine and subsisting is considered as a whole, based on all the available evidence, on a case-by-case basis taking account of all the circumstances of the application.
+In all cases, the decisions on whether a relationship is genuine and subsisting are considered as a whole, based on all the available evidence, on a case-by-case basis taking account of all the circumstances of the application.